Rockies vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Pirates: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luis Ortiz takes the mound for the Pittsburgh Pirates on Tuesday against Kris Bryant and the Colorado Rockies.
-First pitch is at 6:35 PM ET at PNC Park.
+C.J.
+Cron and the Colorado Rockies will try to defeat Bryan Reynolds and the Pittsburgh Pirates when the teams square off on Wednesday at 12:35 PM ET.

-The favored Pirates have -165 moneyline odds against the underdog Rockies, who are listed at +140.
-The total is 8.5 runs for this contest.
+Oddsmakers list the Pirates as -150 favorites on the moneyline, while giving the underdog Rockies +125 moneyline odds.
+The over/under is 8.5 runs for this contest.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.